zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 #.. everything else remains
 ```

-Select the strategy we will use, we will use the recommended transaction strategy.
+Select the strategy to use, In this case we will use the recommended transaction strategy.

 ```ruby
 #test_helper